rbatllet/private-blockchain/docs/API_GUIDE.md

     // Returns the block with the highest block number or null if chain is empty }

-// Get blocks within a time range public List<Block> getBlocksByTimeRange(LocalDateTime startTime, LocalDateTime endTime) {
+// Get blocks within a time range (memory-efficient, max 10K results) public List<Block> getBlocksByTimeRange(LocalDateTime startTime, LocalDateTime endTime) {
-    // Returns blocks with timestamps between startTime and endTime }
+    // Returns blocks with timestamps between startTime and endTime (limited to 10,000 results)
+    // For more control, use: blockDAO.getBlocksByTimeRangePaginated(start, end, offset, limit) }

 // Get the total number of blocks